The importance of a good copy edit – even when you write for a living

 It can be easy to underestimate the power of a good copy edit.
 Especially when you write for a living.

 When working with direct clients, I usually include the option to include proofreading and/or editing.
-However, I break the price down so the client can see the cost, and make a decision whether they want to pay extra for another pair of professional eyes on their final copy or translation.
+However, I break the price down so the client can see the cost and then make a decision whether they want to pay extra for another pair of professional eyes on their final copy or translation.

 Most customers opt to go without an extra third-party revision.
 And I can understand this – after all, it costs more.